mostafaism1/cracking_the_coding_interview/src/main/java/org/mostafaism/problemsolving/TreesAndGraphs/FirstCommonAncestor/FirstCommonAncestorAnalysis.md

   - #### Steps

     1. A recursive algorithm will work best here.

         - Why?
-       - Because a tree is a **recursive data structure**, and it is usually the case that the most clear and expressive way to write an algorithm on a recursive data structure is by using a **recursive algorithm**.
+        - Because a tree is a **recursive data structure**, and it is usually the case that the most clear and expressive way to write an algorithm on a recursive data structure is a **recursive algorithm**.

-    2. Assume that the 2 nodes are guaranteed to exist in the tree.
+    2. Recursive function's signature:

+        - `<E> PartialResult<E> firstCommonAncestorHelper(BinaryTreeNode<E> root, BinaryTreeNode<E> node1, BinaryTreeNode<E> node2)`

+        - where PartialResult is a container class for the following fields:

+          - ```java
+              private static class PartialResult<E> {
+                private boolean containsNode1;
+                private boolean containsNode2;
+                private BinaryTreeNode<E> firstCommonAncestor;
+              }
+            ```

     3. Base cases:

-       1. node = node1 or node == node2 ---> return node.
-       2. if node is leaf ---> return empty-node/null.
+        1. root is empty/null ---> return PartialResult(false, false, null).

     4. Recursive step:
+        1. Recursively call the function on the left child, if its result's firstCommonAncestr is not null, then return the left child result.
-       - Recursively call the function on the left child, return the result if it is not null, otherwise recursively call the function on the right child and return its result.
+        2. Recursively call the function on the right child, if its result's firstCommonAncestr is not null, then return the right child result.
+        3. If the root is the first common ancestor, `return PartialResult(true, true, root)`
+        4. If the root is node1, `return PartialResult(true, false, null)`
+        5. If the root is node2, `return PartialResult(false, true, null)`
+        6. Otherwise, `return PartialResult(false, false, null)`

   - #### Analysis